 So what can we do in the event of an EEE outbreak?
 So far, not much, according to Dr. Morens and colleagues.
 Currently, no known antiviral drugs are safe and effective in the treatment of this viral infection.

-For the time being, people who become infected will receive no more than "
+For the time being, people who become infected will receive no more than "supportive treatment," according to the CDC.

 Some researchers have experimented with fighting the virus using monoclonal antibodies — artificially created antibodies that can help boost the immune response to a given pathogen.
 However, though this approach has shown some promise, scientists have, at this point, only tested it in animals.